musictheory/NilScript/README.md

 Symbolication is the process of transforming an internal identifier (either squeezed or unsqueezed) into a human-readable name.
 This is frequently used for stack traces in crash reports.

-oj 2.x adds `ojc.symbolicate(str, squeezeMap)` as API.
+NilScript 2.x adds `ojc.symbolicate(str, squeezeMap)` as API.
 This function replaces all `$oj_…` identifiers in a string with the human-readable name.
 If the optional `squeezeMap` parameter is provided, squeezed `$oj$…` identifiers are also transformed:

 ```javascript